hawthornbunny/hawthornbunny.github.io/projects/fimcloud/README.md

 # FimCloud: Fimfiction word frequency counting and visualization suite

-This is a set of command line scripts and tools for gathering, analyzing, and visualizing text data from Fimfiction.
+FimCloud is a set of command line scripts and tools for gathering, analyzing, and visualizing text data from Fimfiction.

 ## Components